 I have written for various publications, including the Guardian, The Independent, The New Humanist, and I occasionally review for The Spectator.
 I published a long, feminist essay about female avant-garde writers for The Weeklings.
 I have judged the Luke Bitmead Novel prize for Legend Press and in 2020, I was a judge for the Republic of Consciousness Prize; we chose Animalia as our winner.

 I am the co-founder and MD of Dodo Ink, an indie press dedicated to publishing daring and difficult literary fiction.
-I run this in my spare time with Thom Cuell and we publish books we love as and when we can, working unpaid and for the love of it.
+I run this in my spare time; we publish books we love as and when we can, working unpaid and for the love of it.
 The authors I have edited include Neil Griffiths, Tom Tomaszewski, Seraphina Madsen and Monique Roffey.
 Our next publication will be Trauma, an anthology of essays about art and mental health.

 I live in London with my father and my cat.